 - Versatile: Enjoy it as a side or main course; these beans with bacon are versatile and always satisfying.

-I’ve had an ancient recipe for baked beans floating around my kitchen for decades, but when my friend at Julia’s Simply Southern featured her Southern Style Baked Beans a few weeks back and I knew I had to dust off my recipe and introduce it to her recipe.
-Southern girl meet, Western girl!
+I’ve had an ancient recipe for baked beans floating around my kitchen for decades, but when my friend featured Southern Style Baked Beans, I knew I had to dust off my recipe and introduce it to her recipe.
+Southern girl meets Western girl!

 - Canned Pork & Beans | I chose B&M baked beans, because they are gluten-free and do not have high fructose corn syrup.
 But you choose whichever brand you love!